RPA > How does Tallyfy compliment Robotic Process Automation platforms?

 - The process must have defined inputs and outputs.

-- The task should have sufficient volume/frequency to make it worthwhile.
+- The process should have sufficient volume/frequency to make it worthwhile.

 To learn more about this and see how Tallyfy fits with RPA - visit our RPA solution page.